 You will need Marseille Soap, a spray bottle or bucket and cloth, squeegee and soft cloths.

-Using the soap solution described below, spray onto the surface and rub in with a soft cloth.
+Use the soap solution to spray onto the surface and rub in with a soft cloth.
 When dry, buff with a dry soft cloth.